• About

 • To freeze: Portion into either 4 oz mason jars or silicone ice cube trays.
 Press plastic wrap right onto the pesto to prevent it from changing color.
 The 4 oz jars are the perfect ½ cup amount you'll need for most pasta recipes and the 2 tablespoon cubes are great flavor boosts in other recipes.

-• When you are ready to use: Let the jar sit on the counter at room temperature for about an hour before using in your recipes as written.
+• When you are ready to use: Let the jar sit on the counter at room temperature for about an hour to thaw before using in your recipe.

 spinach pesto in a mason jar with a label lid above it